 NTTX 2017: Failure in Campus Infrastructure Caused by Cyber-Attack

-The 2017 NTTX event took place the University of Utah, S.J.
+The 2017 NTTX event took place at the University of Utah, S.J.
 Quinney College of Law and focused on a failure in campus infrastructure caused by a cyber-attack.
 More than 400 participants from 100 colleges and universities across the United States attended the event.

 NTTX 2016: Campus Violence